qx6ghqkz/gallery-dl-server/README.md

 ### Configuration

-Configuration of gallery-dl is as documented in the [official documentation](https://github.com/mikf/gallery-dl/tree/master?tab=readme-ov-file#configuration).
+Configuration of gallery-dl is as documented in the [official documentation](https://github.com/mikf/gallery-dl#configuration).

 The configuration file must be mounted inside the Docker container in one of the locations where gallery-dl will check for the config file (gallery-dl.conf or config.json depending on the location).

 The config location used in the examples is `/etc/gallery-dl.conf`.
-A default config file for use with gallery-dl-server is provided in this repo ([link](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf)).
+A default configuration file for use with gallery-dl-server has been provided ([gallery-dl.conf](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf)).

+For more information on configuration file options, see [gallery-dl/docs/configuration.rst](https://github.com/mikf/gallery-dl/blob/master/docs/configuration.rst).

 Any additional directories specified in configuration files must also be mounted inside the Docker container, for example if you specify a cookies file location then make sure that file is accessible from inside the Docker container.